 BDD can affect anyone.
 However, it most commonly first develops in the teenage years.
 The exact number of people affected is not known but studies suggest that BDD may affect about 1 in 100 people.
 Other studies suggest it may be even more common.
 When it develops it usually becomes a persistent (chronic) condition unless it is treated.

-The usual treatment for BDD is either CBT or an SSRI antidepressant medicine.
-Sometimes a combination of CBT plus an SSRI antidepressant medicine is used.
-A newer treatment is called exposure and response prevention (ERP).
+The usual treatment for BDD is either a talking therapy (cognitive behavioural therapy, or CBT) or a specific type of antidepressant medicine.
+Sometimes a combination of CBT plus an antidepressant medicine is used.
+A treatment called exposure and response prevention (ERP) is often used alongside CBT.
 Each of these treatments is discussed below.

 One problem with all treatments is that some people with BDD do not accept that they have a mental health problem.
 Getting someone to agree to treatment is, in itself, sometimes difficult.